The Facts about the Gender Pay Gap

 Institute for Gender and the Economy (2019) says: “People looking to get ahead in their jobs must often work long hours, but the gendered allocation of family responsibilities prevents women from being able to do this.
 As a result, jobs requiring employees to work long hours produce some of the largest wage gaps.”

 Men are also well represented in higher-paid sectors and jobs compared to women.
-Sixty-four per cent of management jobs are occupied by men, compared to the 35.6% occupied by women.
-And men are highly represented in trades, manufacturing, and natural and applied sciences, which tend to be well-compensated and more likely to benefit from union protections (Statistics Canada, 2022).
+In 2023, sixty-five per cent of management jobs were occupied by men, compared to the 35.5% occupied by women.
+And men are highly represented in trades, manufacturing, and natural and applied sciences, which tend to be well-compensated and more likely to benefit from union protections (Statistics Canada, 2024).

 Women are concentrated in underpaid, precarious occupations involving the “5 Cs”: caring, clerical, catering, cashiering, and cleaning.
 “Many of the women working in these sectors are racialized, immigrant, migrant, and/or undocumented.
 They are concentrated in the lowest paying and most precarious of caring jobs” (Canadian Women’s Foundation, 2020).